List open files.

 Lsof can be blocked by some kernel functions that it uses - lstat(2), readlink(2), and stat(2).
 These functions are stalled in the kernel, for example, when the hosts where mounted NFS file systems reside become inaccessible.

 Lsof attempts to break these blocks with timers and child processes, but the techniques are not wholly reliable.
 When lsof does manage to break a block, it will report the break with an error message.
-The messages may be suppressed with the -t and -w options.
+The messages can be suppressed with the -t and -w options.

 When lsof has to break a block during its access of mounted file system information, it normally continues, although with less information available to display about open files.